openbmc/openbmc/poky/documentation/ref-manual/images.rst

 -  ``core-image-base``: A console-only image that fully supports the target device hardware.

--  ``core-image-clutter``: An image with support for the Open GL-based toolkit Clutter, which enables development of rich and animated graphical user interfaces.

 -  ``core-image-full-cmdline``: A console-only image with more full-featured Linux system functionality installed.